The Team

 Roberta Dolling-Boreham

-My name is Rob!
-I am currently a medical student at the University of Toronto with an interest in implementing AI solutions in clinical medicine.
-I enjoy painting and hanging out with my dog, Roger.
+Rob is a resident in obstetrics and gynecology at the Memorial University of Newfoundland with an interest in implementing AI solutions in clinical medicine.
+Rob enjoys painting and hanging out with her dog, Roger.

 Rogeh Habashi, MD

-Rogeh Habashi is our current 2022-23 AAES fellow at the University of Toronto.
+Rogeh is the 2022-23 AAES fellow at the University of Toronto.
 He has completed his general surgery residency at McMaster University and masters in public health in biostatistics at Yale University.
 He is interested in big data, surgical outcomes and artificial intelligence in surgery research.

 M. Saif Hameed, MBBS, DNB